Problem writing file 'Socket is not connected' (57)

 YoYotta v4 subscriptions can be configured for between one and eight LTO drives.

-The ATTO H680 is a great card and it is still fully supported, however it has been replaced by the H1280GT, so it might not be available.
+The ATTO H680 is still fully supported by all macOS versions including Sequoia, however it has been replaced by the H1280GT, you may ifnd it available on ebay.

 The H1280 is a PCIe 3.0 card with TLR support and two 12Gb SAS connectors, it has been replaced by the H1280GT.